Mel B Granted Restraining Order, Claims Stephen Belafonte Beat And Blackmailed Her

 In the wake of Mel B and Stephen Belafonte’s divorce drama, a judge not only issued a restraining order to protect the former Spice Girl, it also covers their three children together.
 Additionally, Belafonte was ordered to leave the family home in Hollywood Hills

-To make things even worse, Mel B claims that others knew about the abuse she suffered at the hands of Stephen Belafonte to some degree and no one ever reported it to the police.
-In the nearly 10 years that Mel B and Stephen Belafonte were married, he is accused of physically and emotionally abusing her repeatedly and there is no record of police involvement.
+To make things even worse, Mel B claims others knew about the abuse she suffered at the hands of Stephen Belafonte to some degree and that no one ever reported it to the police.
+In the nearly 10 years that Mel B and Stephen Belafonte were married, he is accused of physically and emotionally abusing her repeatedly, and there is no record of police involvement.
 Naturally, Belafonte argues that none of what Mel is saying is true.

 [Featured Image by Richard Shotwell/Invision/AP Images]